Accessing coronial documents

 - evidence of Child Support payments.

-If the name on your request is different than the name on your identification and proof of relationship documents, provide an acceptable change of name document, including
+If the name on your request is different to the name on your identification and proof of relationship documents, also provide an acceptable change of name document, including

 - a marriage certificate issued by a registry or celebrant

 - ‘Registration of change of name’ issued by a Births, Deaths and Marriages registry